b-hayes/CLI/readme.md

 ```bash
 ./vendor/bin/cli BHayes\\CLI\\Colour string Hello 93
 ```
-If the first input exactly matches the name of a class that can be auto loaded, and instantiated then it will consume that argument and un the class.
+If the first input exactly matches the name of a class that can be auto loaded and instantiated, then it will consume that argument and run the class.

-It will fail if the Class name has dependencies in the constructor however, I have thought about adding the ability for CLI to use a dependency resolver in the future.
+It will fail if the Class constructor has dependencies however, I have thought about adding the ability for CLI to use a dependency resolver in the future.

 ## Feedback is welcome.
 This is my first public composer package be gentle 😅.

-If this project gives you a 1up and would like to see some more automated features then,
+If this project gives you a 1up🍄 and would like to see some more automated features then,

 please [buy me a coffee. ☕😃 ![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate?business=bradozman%40gmail.com&item_name=%E2%98%95+Turning+Coffee++into+Code.&currency_code=AUD)